lightsighter/Weft/README.md

 We have provided many example kernels for Weft in the `examples` directory.
-Each individual directory contains its own Makefile for generating the PTX code for each kernel.
-We also have a script called in `run_examples.sh` in the main `examples` directory which will validate all of the example kernels.
-Note that some kernels will successfully report races.
+Each individual directory contains its own Makefile for generating the PTX code for individual kernels.
+We also have a script called `run_examples.sh` in the main `examples` directory which will validate all of the example kernels.
+Note that some kernels will report races.
 The script may take between 30 minutes and 1 hour to validate all of the kernels.

 Command Line Arguments